quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #short-packet-types title="Short Header Packet Types"}

-The header form, connection ID flag and connection ID of a short header packet are version independent.
+The header form, connection ID flag and connection ID of a short header packet are version-independent.
 The remaining fields are specific to the selected QUIC version.
 See {{version-specific}} for details on how packets from different versions of QUIC are interpreted.

 ## Version Negotiation Packet {#version-packet}

-A Version Negotiation packet is sent only by the server and is a response to a client packet of an unsupported version.
+A Version Negotiation packet is sent only by servers and is a response to a client packet of an unsupported version.
 It uses a long header and contains:

 * Octet 0: 0x81